ThinkEQ/assembly-solutions-ltd/src/pages/product-category/wiring-harness.md

         #### **Automotive Wiring Harness Manufacture**

-        We have supplied wiring harness products to the Automotive Industry for over 25 years.
-Our expertise has grown tremendously, where we now boast an extensive range of experience in commercial vehicles.
+        We have supplied wiring harness products to the Automotive Industry for over 25 years and now proudly supply; Aston Martin, Ford and Rolls-Royce.
+Our expertise in [wiring looms](www.assembly-solutions.com/wiring-loom) has grown tremendously, where we now boast an extensive range of experience in commercial vehicles.
 These include; Ambulances, Buses, Cars, Trucks, Trailers and Vans.

-Working with the latest models in vehicle technology, our technical team also have the knowledge and skills to support wiring harnesses for any electric and hybrid system.
+        Working with the latest models in vehicle technology, our technical team also have the knowledge and skills to support wiring harnesses for any [electric and hybrid](https://www.assembly-solutions.com/electric-vehicle-and-hybrid-vehicle-wiring-harnesses) system.
 We also supply wiring harnesses for equipment used in the Agricultural Industry.
 These include; Crop Spraying tractors, Flail Mowers and Harvesters.
-All our wiring assemblies are built to a robust and high quality standard that ensures products will withstand any environmental condition.
 seo:
   title: Wiring Harness Manufacturer | Wire Harness Production
   description: Custom quality wiring harness and wire harness products